natefinch/npf/content/post/first.md

 have to see my personal posts, and people that only want to see my personal stuff don't have to get inundated with programming posts.

+Right now the site is pretty basic, but I will add more features to it, such as post history etc.